Whether it’s new or years in the past, having a heart problem presents unique challenges during the holidays.

 A good sleep?
 Whatever it is, make that the priority, and let the Christmas cards wait.
 (People like Happy New Year cards anyhow.)

 - Be prepared for the food shamers.
 Commenting on other people’s food choices is never okay, but after a cardiac event the “helpful” people seem to come out in force: “Are you sure you should eat that?”
 “Shouldn’t you be a bit more careful about your diet now?”
-Have a response ready: “Actually it turns out that a restrictive mindset leads to more difficulty with food.”
+Have a response ready: “I’ve found that restrictive diets just lead to more cravings, so I’m enjoying my favourites in moderation.”
 Or a subject change: “The tree is lovely isn’t it?”
 You should never have to justify what or how much you’re eating.
 More tips in this comprehensive post from dietitian Abbey Sharp.

 - If you prefer to eat something lighter, bring it yourself.
 Holiday parties are often heavy on the crispy appetizers and liquor, short on fruit and vegetables.
 But hosts are usually delighted to have you contribute a salad or a bowl of fresh berries.
 A veggie tray from the grocery store is likely to be ignored, but with a little extra planning, you can deliver something positively festive.